mkaz/tasks/readme.md

 ## Usage

-Run tasks without any arguments to show your backlog and recently completed tasks:
+Run tasks without any arguments to show your active tasks sorted by priority:

 ```bash
 tasks